anagha-microsoft/databricks-workshops/general-workshop/docs/00-Azure-Storage-Lab.md

 3. We will create an external table on the raw dataset and explore it with Spark SQL

 #### Curate:<br>
-1. We will read the raw data, augment it
+1. We will read the raw data, augment it (add derived attributes), transform it (data types and such)
 2. Persist to parquet format in the "curated" information zone in DBFS, partitioned by year and month
 3. We will create an external table on the curated dataset and explore it with Spark SQL